JacobCWard/JacobCWard.github.io/5bridges.md

 comment: Work in Progress
 ---

-# My Top 10 Bridges
+# My Favorite Bridges

-A while back I was listening to the Hello Internet podcast and they mentioned their "Top 5 Bridges" and I thought I would decide write about my own.
+A while back I was listening to an episode of the 'Hello Internet' podcast in which the hosts discussed their "Top 5 Bridges" and I thought I would write about my own.

+It was difficult for me to limit it to just five bridges, so I split the list into two categories: my favorite bridges I've crossed in a vehicle, and my favorite bridges I've crossed only by foot.

 1. Perrine Bridge - Twin Falls, ID
-2. Astoria-Megler - Astoria, Oregon
+2. Fishing Bridge - Yellowstone National Park, WY
-3. Benson Footbridge - Multnomah Falls, Oregon
+3. Astoria-Megler - Astoria, OR
-4. Yellowstong River Bridge (I-94 Frontage Road) - Fallon, MT
+4. Yellowstone River Bridge (I-94 Frontage Road) - Fallon, MT
 5. Hansen Bridge - Twin Falls, ID

-6. Arlington Memorial Bridge - Washington, DC
-7. Gardner River Bridge - Mammoth Hot Springs, Yellowstone National Park, WY
-8. Chittenden Memorial Bridge - Canyon Village, Yellowstone National Park, WY
-9. Historic Old Washington Street Pedestrian Bridge - Indianapolis, IN
+1. Historic Old Washington Street Pedestrian Bridge - Indianapolis, IN
-10. Corpus Christi Harbor Bridge - Corpus Christi, TX
+2. Benson Footbridge - Multnomah Falls, OR
+3. Arlington Memorial Bridge - Washington, DC